pjjonesnz/datatables-buttons-excel-styles/README.md

 ```
 ### Built-in Styles

 Built-in styles can also be used.
+See the [built in style reference](https://datatables.net/reference/button/excelHtml5#Built-in-styles)

 ```js
 $('#myTable').DataTable({